systemlibrary/systemlibrary-common-net/readme.md

 ## Latest Version
 - 7.6.0.1
 - Json: default JsonIgnoreValues are bumped from default to null values only (breaking change)
+- Json: JsonIgnoreCondition, the "DefaultIgnoreCondition", is now an option to this package, can be set in appsettings

 #### Version history
 - View git history of this file if interested